How much did business travel expenses in the US fall in 2020 due to the pandemic?

 c) 71%

-They fell 71% over 2019, or US$94 billion, according to a report by consulting firm McKinsey.
+They fell by 71% compared to 2019, or US$94 billion, according to a report by consulting firm McKinsey.
 Globally, the decline was 51%.
 But the sector is already beginning to rebound, albeit with a new order.
-McKinsey identifies four broad segments of companies and organizations with respect to how they will resume their travel spending:
+McKinsey identifies four major segments of companies and organizations in terms of how they will resume their travel spending:

-1- Those whose types of operations never canceled travel during the pandemic.
-They accounted for 15% of business travel expenditures in 2019.
+1- Those that, due to the nature of their operations, never canceled their trips during the pandemic.
+They accounted for 15% of business travel expenses in 2019.

-2- Those who will never resume travel, as they have been able to replace travel with virtual relationships.
-They represent 20% of the expenses in 2019.
+2- Those who will never travel again, as they have been able to replace travel with virtual relationships.
+They account for 20% of 2019 expenses.

-3- FOMOs (fear of being left out), which will grow the most in travel spend to make up for lost time.
-They are mainly small and medium-sized companies that accounted for 60% of business travel spend in 2019.
+3- FOMO (fear of missing out), which will see the biggest increase in travel spending to make up for lost time.
+These are mainly small and medium-sized businesses, which accounted for 60% of business travel spending in 2019.

 4- Wait and see.
-These are organizations in segments where there is no competition (professional associations and NGOs, mainly) and who will be cautious about returning to traditional travel.
+These are organizations in segments where there is no competition (mainly professional associations and NGOs) and which will be cautious about returning to traditional travel.
 They accounted for 5% of spending in 2019.